 While these readings of the political and philosophical underpinnings of the failure of St Leon's immortality to match the utopian vision of 'On Health' point to an important aspect of the novel, they ignore the clearly evoked theological resonances of St Leon's immortality.
 The emphasis on temptation in the 'transfer' of immortality between Zampieri and St Leon and the palimpsestic depiction of Zampieri as descendent of Faust, the Wandering Jew, Adam and Cain, causes the discourse of immortality in the text to escape the purely secular frames of interpretation investigated thus far.
+Although the theological

-Although the theological valence of Godwin's text is rarely addressed in modern criticism, it was a key component of contemporary critique.
-The Antijacobin review implied that the 'evils' of Godwin's philosophy 'will only be discovered by the initiated in the mysteries of Godwinian philosophy' but both the Antijacobin and the British Monthly inveigh against what they both consider the text's overt theologically 'irreligious' or 'profane' content.
-While St Leon is nominally Catholic, both St Leon's and the Inquisitor's theologies form a reflection and critique of Christianity more generally.
-Contemporary reviewers are all too aware of this elision, with one complaining that 'in various parts of this work, he has taken occasion to sneer at Christianity'.
-St Leon is clearly engaged in a theological critique, and, as such, the text is best read in concert not only with Godwin's philosophical thought but also with his 'theological' work.
+David Collings, 'Romance of the Possible: William Godwin in the Empty Place of Reason,' ELH, 70.2 (Fall valence of Godwin's text is rarely addressed in modern criticism, it was a key component of contemporary critique.
+The Antijacobin review implied that the 'evils' of Godwin's philosophy 'will only be discovered by the initiated in the mysteries of Godwinian philosophy'95 but both the Antijacobin and the British Monthly inveigh against what they both consider the text's overt theologically 'irreligious' or 'profane' content.
+96 While St Leon is nominally Catholic, both St Leon's and the Inquisitor's theologies form a reflection and critique of Christianity more generally.
+97 Contemporary reviewers are all too aware of this elision, with one complaining that 'in various parts of this work, he has taken occasion to sneer at Christianity'.98 St Leon is clearly engaged in a theological critique, and, as such, the text is best read in concert not only with Godwin's philosophical thought but also with his 'theological' work.
 I will therefore be using Godwin's posthumously published collection On the Genius of Christianity Revealed as a reference throughout.